dwydler/LookingGlass-Docker/README.md

 ## Install / Update

-1. Clone the repository to the correct folder for docker containers
+1. Clone the repository to the correct folder for docker containers.
+2. Navigate to into the application folder (e.g. /opt/containers/lookingglass)
-2. Editing lg.default.env and set your parameters and data.
+3. Editing lg.default.env and set your parameters and data.
 Any change requires an restart of the containers.
-3. For IPv6 support, edit the Docker daemon configuration file, located at /etc/docker/daemon.json.
+4. For IPv6 support, edit the Docker daemon configuration file, located at /etc/docker/daemon.json.
 Configure the following parameters and run `systemctl restart docker.service` to restart docker:
   ```
   {
     "experimental": true,
     "ip6tables": true
   }
   ```
+5. Starting application with ` docker compose -f docker-compose.yml up -d`

 ## License